June 5, 2026 · 10 min read

 2. "How does the system learn from its mistakes?"
 A real agentic CRM has a learning mechanism.
 If the answer is "we can configure it manually," that's automation, not agentic.

-3. "What are the guardrails?
-What does the system never do without human validation?"
+3. "What are the guardrails?"
 A serious agentic CRM has explicit limits.
-If everything is automatic without exception, that's an operational risk.
+If everything is automatic without exception, that's an operational risk, not a feature.